janaobsteter/SIMplyBee_fork/README.md

 ## Download

 SIMplyBee is available on CRAN.
-You can install it with
+You can install it with:

     install.packages(pkg = "SIMplyBee")